samuelwilliams413/samuelwilliams413.github.io/tg/cute.md

 - Shapeshift: You may shapeshift into any solid object smaller than a fridge.
 While the mimic remains motionless, it is indistinguishable from an ordinary object.
 - Sticky: Anything that touches you must pass a STR check to untouch.
+- SURPRISE!: Rather than dealing double damage on a surprise attack, you deal quadruple damage.

 ### Leveling Up